-Friday 9th will be an in-person day-long, hybrid event hosted by at ARRC/Alan Maynard, University of York, while the other days will be online only.
-Our programme will be announced in April.
+Friday 28th will be an in-person day-long, hybrid event hosted by at ScHARR, University of Sheffield, while the other days will be online only.
+Our program will be announced in May.
 The overall goal is to present interesting and enlightening presentations on the use of R that will engage an audience of those working in the field of health technology assessment and related analysis.
 Sessions may cover some or all of the following:

 - New methods and applications for economic modelling using R

 - Efficient modelling for economic evaluation using dedicated R packages